aheald-quadball/us-quadball-rulebook/src/pages/rulebook.md

 If a player commits a foul that results in a back to hoops penalty:

 A. Play should generally not be stopped.

 B. A referee informs the player of the infringement and tells them “back to hoops.”

 C. The player must dismount and follow the knockout procedure.

 D. If any ball is propelled by a player while or immediately after commiting a foul for which they are sent back to hoops, that ball must be turned over to the opposing team under the turnover procedure.

 ### 9.1.4.
 Turnovers

 Turnovers result in possession of a specific ball being given to the opposing team.
 If a player commits a foul that results in a turnover:

 A. The referee may choose to stop play or complete the turnover while play continues unless required to stop play by rule.

 B. If play is not stopped to complete the turnover:

 i.
-The referee calls for the turnover. ii.
-If a player on the fouling team has the ball, they must drop it. iii.
+The referee calls for the turnover.

+ii.
+If a player on the fouling team has the ball, they must drop it.

+iii.
 If the ball is loose, any eligible player for the receiving team may retrieve it.

 iv.
 The referee may pass the ball to the nearest eligible player.

 v.
-The fouling team may not touch the ball until the receiving team gains possession of it or declines the turnover. vi.
-The fouling team may not delay the receiving team from getting the ball. vii.
+The fouling team may not touch the ball until the receiving team gains possession of it or declines the turnover.

+vi.
+The fouling team may not delay the receiving team from getting the ball.

+vii.
 The receiving team must immediately move to possess the ball or decline the turnover.

 a.
 Failure to do either after being clearly informed of the turnover shall be treated as declining the turnover.

 C. If play is stopped to complete the turnover:

 i.
 The referee gives the ball to the closest eligible player to the location of the ball.

 a.
 If the ball was thrown during or after the foul, the ball is turned over to the closest eligible player from the point of the throw.

 D. If there is no eligible player to receive the ball, the ball is placed at or thrown to the center hoop of the receiving team.

 i.
-If there are no eligible players to receive a dodgeball because all the receiving team’s beaters already have dodgeballs, the ball is dropped or left in place instead of being turned over.
+If there are no eligible players to receive a dodgeball because all the receiving team's beaters already have dodgeballs, the ball is dropped or left in place instead of being turned over.

 E. A Quadball to be turned over is unable to result in a goal against the receiving team until the procedure is complete.

 F. If both teams have committed fouls which would turn over the same ball, possession of that ball is determined by:

 i.
-The procedure for the foul receiving the most severe penalty card, if any. ii.
-If multiple fouls tie for the most severe penalty card, among the tied fouls, the procedure for the foul committed last. iii.
+The procedure for the foul receiving the most severe penalty card, if any.

+ii.
+If multiple fouls tie for the most severe penalty card, among the tied fouls, the procedure for the foul committed last.

+iii.
 If both teams commit fouls that tie for the most severe and one team has committed more fouls than the other, the procedure for the last of those fouls committed by that team shall be followed.

 ⚑ *Back to Hoops*—Delaying the completion of the turnover procedure